nmfs-opensci/NOAA-blank/README.md

 If you are releasing a code package (packaged or scripts), something that is a "communication" (a manuscript), or something that is intended for re-use, then you will want a license to indicate that the work is in the public domain.
 Not all repositories have a license since not all repositories are "products".
 If you sandboxing (or learning) or it is not something that someone would conceiveably reuse, then a license might not make sense.

-For things that you would put a license on, here are typical license text notes for the Readme.
+For things that you would put a license on, here are typical license addendums for the Readme.
 In addition, you will have a LICENSE file in the repo.
 CC0 is common for a repo that is not a software package and GPL-3 is common for software packages.

 ## License addendum for code